uyjulian/ponscripter-fork/README.md

 * Any modern Linux
 * Windows 7/8
-* OSX 10.5+
+* OSX 10.9+

 Any issues on these platforms should be reported.

 ## Bugs

-Please report all bugs with this project in the [Issues](https://github.com/sekaiproject/ponscripter-fork/issues) section.
+Please report all bugs with this project to chronotrig.dev@gmail.com.
 Include your platform and, if possible, clear reproduction instructions.

 ## Acknowledgements